manthanghasadiya/ECS_Grad_Challenge/README.md

 ## 🔑 Usage

 ### Admin Workflow
-1. Navigate to the admin panel (/admin).
++ Navigate to the admin panel (/admin).
-2. Upload judge details and poster details using the upload pages.
++ Upload judge details and poster details using the upload pages.
-3. Click the "Assign" button to automatically assign judges to posters based on expertise.
++ Click the "Assign" button to automatically assign judges to posters based on expertise.
-4. Use the "Final Scoreboard" button to view the leaderboard after scores are submitted.
++ Use the "Final Scoreboard" button to view the leaderboard after scores are submitted.

 ### Judges Workflow

-1. Login with your credentials (received via email).
++ Login with your credentials (received via email).
-2. View your assigned posters.
++ View your assigned posters.
-3. Submit scores for each poster based on:
++ Submit scores for each poster based on:
   + Innovation
   + Implementation
   + Creativity
-4. Logout once all scores are submitted.
++  Logout once all scores are submitted.

 ## 📊 Ranking System
-+ Total Score = (Sum of all scores) ÷ 6
++ **Total Score** = (Sum of all scores) ÷ 6
-+ Tiebreaker Rules:
++ **Tiebreaker Rules**:
-  1. Higher Innovation Score wins.
+  1. Higher **Innovation Score** wins.
-  2. If tied, higher Implementation Score wins.
+  2. If tied, a higher **Implementation Score** wins.

 ## 🧑‍💻 Contributing